Motion Setup Functions

 The DefaultCoordinatedSpeed Parameter configures the coordinated speed used by the task after a controller reset.

 The SetupCoordinatedSpeed() function specifies the coordinated speed of all dominant axes in a move.
-If your move includes dependent axes, you must also specify the dependent coordinated speed with the SetupDependentCoordinatedSpeed() function.
+If your move includes only dependent axes, you must also specify the dependent coordinated speed with the SetupDependentCoordinatedSpeed() function.

 function SetupDependentCoordinatedSpeed($speed as real)